Frequently Asked Questions

 How do you feel at your best?

 On a good day for me, I still have most of the above symptoms; they just aren’t as severe.
-I am very tired and weak, but my body doesn’t give out as quickly.
+I am tired and weak, but my body doesn’t give out as quickly.
 On a good day I can walk around the house as I need to.
 I can crochet.
-I can play on the floor with William and Adelaide if I am lying down.
+I can play on the floor with Stafford and Gresham.
+I can prepare quick and simple food, like a scrambled egg.
 I can think clearly enough to read a book.
 Even on a good day, though, I still need my wheelchair to leave the house.
-I still need to lie down and rest in the afternoon, and I still need to rest after a shower in the evening.
+I still need to lie down for a nap in the afternoon, and I still need to rest after a shower in the evening.
 A good day has to have rest time, otherwise it won’t be a good day for very long.

 How do you feel at your worst?

 At my very worst I cannot get out of bed until 3 or 4 in the afternoon, and sometimes I don’t get out of bed at all except for bathroom trips.
 My legs are weak, shaky, and uncoordinated.
 My muscles burn as if I am lifting weights even when completely at rest.
 I need to lie down almost all day due to extreme fatigue, muscle weakness, and danger of falling.
 It is impossible to even stay in my wheelchair for more than about 15 minutes.
 Noise, touch, and bright lights are overwhelming.
-I am nauseated, especially if I lie on my back.
-When I lie down with my eyes closed I feel like I’m rocking in a boat.
+I am nauseated.
 I may or may not ever get a sense of hunger.
 I have great difficulty understanding things, remembering what question I just asked or what answer was given.
 I get my words all mixed up when I talk.
 Lightheadedness, dizziness, fatigue, weakness, and blood pooling are severe.

 - A Good Day